Are you trying to plan the BEST Disneyland itinerary for your trip?

 Try to arrive at the Disneyland Resort as early in the morning or afternoon as possible.
 This will help you to be able to have as much time as possible at the parks without wasting time on the crowded California highways during rush hour.

-We’ve found that the best time to land at LAX is anywhere from 11 a.m. to 1 p.m., allowing for morning traffic to dissipate before the afternoon rush hour has started.
+I’ve found that the best time to land at LAX is anywhere from 11 a.m. to 1 p.m., allowing for morning traffic to dissipate before the afternoon rush hour has started.

 This makes the ride to the Disneyland Resort about 30-45 minutes versus almost two hours at peak traffic times!